mangosmoothie/suffix-tree/README.md

 # suffix-tree

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to create a suffix tree given a string or vector

 ## Usage

-FIXME
+(create-suffix-tree "GATAAATCTGGTCTTATTTCC")

 ## License

 Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.